Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 Can these scones be made dairy free?

 Yes!
 I have successfully made this recipe with both vegan butter and dairy free milk.
 A few things to note: DF baking sticks have a higher water content, which makes them more difficult to grate.
-However, while you won’t quite achieve comparable layers nor the same level of browning, they will still be delicious!
+However, while you won’t quite achieve comparable layers nor the same level of browning, they will still be delicious.

-More reasons to love these blueberry scones
+More reasons to love these Blueberry Scones

 1. This blueberry scone recipe relies on less sugar than most sweet scone recipes.